Braided finite automata and representation theory: q-permutation and quantum algebra automata: orthogonal combinatorial bases

 leads to two values for $z:$ $z=q^2$ and $z=-1:$

 Specifically, ${\mathrm Y}(q^2)$ is called the $q$-symmetrizer and ${\mathrm Y}(-1)$ is called the $q$-antisymmetrizer and (see Proposition \ref{shuffle1}),

-where $x_{i_1}\leq x_{i_2 }\leq \ldots \leq x_{i_N}$ and $j_1 {j_2}\ldots {j_N} \in {\mathfrak S}_{\hat i}(N).$ The general case (\ref{geny}) can be shown by (\ref{matrix0}), (\ref{eq1}). \end{rem} The $q$-symmetrizer and generates all $q$-symmetric states knows as $q$-analogues of qudit Dicke states, which are $q$-deformed, high rack generalizations of the qubit Dicke states \cite{Dicke1} (see recent results on the construction of $q$-Dicke states in \cite{Nepo1, Nepo2} based on the action of the elements of $\mathfrak{U}_q(\mathfrak{gl}_n)$ on a reference state).
+where $x_{i_1}\leq x_{i_2 }\leq \ldots \leq x_{i_N}$ and $j_1 {j_2}\ldots {j_N} \in {\mathfrak S}_{\hat i}(N).$ The general case (\ref{geny}) can be shown by (\ref{matrix0}), (\ref{eq1}). \end{rem} The $q$-symmetrizer generates all $q$-symmetric states known also as the $q$-analogues of qudit Dicke states, which are $q$-deformed, high rank generalizations of the qubit Dicke states \cite{Dicke1} (see recent results on the construction of $q$-Dicke states in \cite{Nepo1, Nepo2} based on the action of the elements of $\mathfrak{U}_q(\mathfrak{gl}_n)$ on a reference state).
 The $q$-anti-symmetrizer produces fully $q$-antisymmetric states, starting from factorized states.
 If $q=1,$ ${\mathrm Y}_N(1),$ ${\mathrm Y}_{N}(-1)$ are the symmetrizer and anti-symmetrizer respectively; the symmetrizer produces all fully symmetric states, and the anti-symmetrizer yields the fully antisymmetric states.

 \begin{lemma} Let ${\mathrm Y}_N(z),$ $z\in {\mathbb C}$ be defined in Proposition \ref{shuffle1} and $\pi: \mathfrak{U}_q(\mathfrak{gl}_n) \to \End({\mathbb C}^n)$ be the fundamental representation of $\mathfrak{U}_q(\mathfrak{gl}_n)$ (\ref{eval}), then